strapdata/visualvm-jmxmp/README.md

 ## Usage

-Start VisualVM with the following sysprops:
+Start VisualVM with the following system properties:

 ```bash
 visualvm